fbeek/pimatic-maxcul/README.md

    Added support for NodeJs 8 and 10, v12 should also work Also added some optimizations in the communaction layer for the serial port / cul communication

+* v1.1.1

+   Added fix from Treban for the connection problems on newer Raspian version.

 THX for development Support:
 -------